 Any nodes that have parent but no child nodes themselves are called leaf nodes.

-I’d say we’re ready for our generic hierarchy data model.
 Rather than write the SQL, I’m just going to provide a poor man’s data dictionary, especially given that your naming conventions (and probably also data types) may well differ.
+(For a detailed review of SQL that may help you ingest and model hierarchies, see the 6th post in this series.)

-It’s worth taking a moment to talk through this a bit.
+It’s worth taking a moment to talk through the model and the data a bit.

-First of all, I’d suggest playing with some sample data, and sorting by the different columns, to familiarise yourself even more with this data model.
+I’d suggest playing around a bit with some sample data, and sorting by the different columns, to familiarise yourself even more with this data model.
 For example, you could sort by NODE_TYPE to quickly find all the INNER nodes and LEAF nodes.
-You could sort by LEVEL and then ORDINAL_POSITION to “read” the hierarchy as you would with its visualised equivalent, i.e. top-to-bottom, left-to-right.
+You could sort by LEVEL and then SEQNR to “read” the hierarchy as you would with its visualised equivalent, i.e. top-to-bottom, left-to-right.

-Before I forget to mention, you might hear this structure referred to as an “adjacency list”, which is another technical term from graph theory.
-Technically, an adjacency list maps a single node to *all* of its adjacent nodes, so in the case of hierarchies, a single row would show a parent node mappes to *all* of its children nodes (in an array, for example).
+Before I forget to mention, you might hear this parent-child structure referred to as an “adjacency list”, which is another technical term from graph theory.
+Technically, an adjacency list maps a single node to all of its adjacent nodes within a single record (which could be accomplished by packing all adjacent nodes in an ARRAY or JSON data type).
 In practice though, folks often refer to the parent/child data model above as an adjacency list, even though each child node gets its own row.
-Just FYI.

 In Summary